Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 So, how does this humble mineral actually prevent tooth decay?
 To understand its magic, let's break it down into three key actions:

 2. Repairing Early Damage: Before a cavity forms, small areas of weakened enamel (known as demineralisation) can often be reversed.
-Fluoride promotes remineralisation, essentially patching up these early signs of damage.
+Fluoride promotes remineralisation.

 3. Reducing Bacteria Activity: Harmful bacteria thrive on sugars left behind after eating.
-They produce acids that eat away at enamel.
-Fluoride interferes with their ability to stick to teeth and slows down their acid production, giving your mouth a fighting chance.
+Fluoride interferes with their ability to stick to teeth.

 Sources of Fluoride in the UK

-• Toothpaste: The cornerstone of fluoride access, toothpaste typically contains between 1,000 and 1,500 parts per million (ppm) of fluoride.
-For children under six, opt for lower concentrations (around 500 ppm).
+• Toothpaste: Toothpaste typically contains between 1,000 and 1,500 parts per million (ppm) of fluoride.

-• Mouth Rinses and Gels: Over-the-counter rinses and prescription gels offer additional protection, particularly for high-risk individuals.
+• Mouth Rinses and Gels: Over-the-counter rinses and prescription gels offer additional protection.

-• Professional Treatments: During routine visits, dentists may apply fluoride varnish or gel, delivering a highly concentrated shield directly to your teeth.
+• Professional Treatments: During routine visits, dentists may apply fluoride varnish or gel.

 Benefits of Using Fluoride Toothpaste